Should you get the Flu Vaccine – Important Questions Answered

 Do you find yourself among the thousands of your neighbors and friends asking themselves if the Flu Vaccine is right for them?

 Flu season is just a few sneezes and coughs away.
-There are hundreds of ads from local pharmacies to hospitals to your own physician telling you to get one.
+There are hundreds of ads from local pharmacies, hospitals, pharmaceutical companies, and even your own physician telling you to get one.